BrainGate

-BrainGate is a brain implant system built and previously owned by Cyberkinetics, currently under development and in clinical trials, designed to help those who have lost control of their limbs, or other bodily functions, such as patients with amyotrophic lateral sclerosis (ALS) or spinal cord injury.
+BrainGate is a brain implant system, currently under development and in clinical trials, designed to help those who have lost control of their limbs, or other bodily functions, such as patients with amyotrophic lateral sclerosis (ALS) or spinal cord injury.
 The Braingate technology and related Cyberkinetic’s assets are now owned by privately held Braingate, Co.
 The sensor, which is implanted into the brain, monitors brain activity in the patient and converts the intention of the user into computer commands.